 The instructions that follow describe setup for a single emulated Multics system.

 Installing Multics on Your Host Machine

 There are two ways of installing a new Multics system on your host machine.
 The first, and by far the easiest, is to use the "Multics QuickStart".
 The second way is to manually perform the cold boot process yourself.
 The QuickStart provides an already cold-booted Multics system disk image that is ready to run.
 The disk image of the Root Logical Volume (RLV) is one which is identical to what you would get if you manually cold booted Multics.
-In fact, the way the QuickStart RLV is created is by following the lengthier cold boot process and then exiting the emulator just afterwards, thus saving the state of the system before logging in any interactive users or making other changes to the system.
+In fact, the way the QuickStart RLV is created is by following the lengthier cold boot process and then exiting the simulator just afterwards, thus saving the state of the system before logging in any interactive users or making other changes to the system.